5 must-see historic pubs in Dublin

 O’Donoghue’s was built in 1789, and is the most famous live music pub in Dublin, legendary for helping launch the careers of The Dubliners and Christy Moore.
 Seven nights a week you’ll be treated to traditional Irish and Celtic music from musicians from all over the country in a small, intimate setting.
 While it can get crowded, the vibe is friendly and fun, and a good time is sure to be had.
 So cozy up to the bar, grab a soup and sandwich, and immerse yourself in the city’s musical culture.

 Icelandair has frequent flights to Dublin.
-Traveling from North America, you have the opportunity to add a stopover in Iceland at no additional airfare.
+Traveling between Europe and North America, you have the opportunity to add a Stopover in Iceland at no additional airfare.

 Text by Kim Kaufman